ChrisBoesch/singpathfire/README.md

 To run the application locally:
 ```
 npm start                  # starts the server to serve src
-npm run start-build-dev    # starts the server to serve build-dev/
+npm run serve-build-dev    # starts the server to serve build-dev/
-npm run start-build-debug  # starts the server to serve build-debug/
+npm run serve-build-debug  # starts the server to serve build-debug/
+npm run serve-build-e2e    # starts the server to serve build-e2e/
-npm run start-build        # starts the server to serve build/
+npm run serve-build        # starts the server to serve build/
-npm run start-dist         # starts the server to serve dist/
+npm run serve-dist         # starts the server to serve dist/
 ```
 It will start a server serving the content of src.